Erik Brännström

-Erik Brännström (born 2 September 1999) is a Swedish professional ice hockey player for Lausanne HC of the National League (NL).
+Erik Brännström (born 2 September 1999) is a Swedish professional ice hockey player who is a defenceman for Lausanne HC of the National League (NL).
 Brännström was selected 15th overall by the Vegas Golden Knights of the National Hockey League (NHL) in the 2017 NHL entry draft, and was later traded to the Ottawa Senators in 2019.
 He has also played for the Vancouver Canucks of the NHL, HV71 of the Swedish Hockey League and the SCL Tigers of the NL.

 Playing career

 Brännström played junior hockey with Swedish team HV71.
 In 2013–14, he debuted at the under-16 level, playing twenty-three games in the J16 SM.
 The following season Brännström moved on to HV71's J20 SuperElit.
 In 2015–16, Brännström made his Swedish Hockey League debut.

 He was drafted 15th overall in the 2017 NHL entry draft by the Vegas Golden Knights and agreed to a three-year, entry-level contract with the Knights on 16 July 2017.
 He played the 2017–18 season with the HV71 organization.
 Brännström earned his first NHL recall on 5 May 2018 to help the Golden Knights during their 2018 Stanley Cup playoffs run, but did not appear in any games.

 Brännström attended the Golden Knights' 2018 training camp but was reassigned to the American Hockey League (AHL) on 27 September 2018.
 During the 2018–19 season, Brännström was selected to participate in the 2019 AHL All-Star Game.